dannyyys/crazy-button-multiplayer-workshop-vuepress/src/guide/ourCrazyButton.md

-# Our Crazy Button architecture
+# Our Crazy Button Architecture

 1. Your laptop make request to server for handshake
 2. Server respond with handshake confirmation